 Acquisition of the Hotel Fortuna (the current "Landhaus") by Heinrich W. von Oven and his wife Louise

 Purchase of a plot of land on the opposite side of the street on the beach promenade.
 A building with a café and restaurant was erected on this plot, which was named Seeschlösschen.
-In the following years, the Seeschlösschen was further expanded, a residential building and a Kursaal were added, where well-known bands and artists performed even before the First World War.
+In the following years, the Seeschlösschen was further expanded, a residential building and a Kursaal were added, where well-known bands and artists performed.
 A special attraction was the Bar Trocadero.
 The "Landhaus" was given into other hands.

 The rustic evening restaurant Kajüte was opened.